 - The Doomsday Device starts with one of those, which is an excuse to launch seven people into space (and a bad movie).

 - Johan Schmidt's Valkyrie Amerikabomber from Captain America: The First Avenger also counts.
-It carried a large arsenal of city-busting WMD's and had the ability to traverse the Pacific in a few hours, at speeds and altitudes that would make it dificult to intercept.
+It carried a large arsenal of city-busting WMD's and had the ability to traverse the Atlantic in a few hours, at speeds and altitudes that would make it dificult to intercept.
 It was also powered by the Cosmic Cube.
 Its intended use was to destroy most of the world's major cities, starting with New York.
 Schmidt was also targetting Nazi Berlin as well.
 His "superiors" were not happy.

 - G.I.
 Joe: Retaliation: Cobra's Zeus satellites, which can easily devastate an entire city at will, as seen with the destruction of London.